liumingzw/CuraEngine-GUI/README.md

 # CuraEngine-GUI
-A gui project for calling CuraEngine
+## CuraEngine GUI is a project that calling CuraEngine to slice to generate g-code.